Dissociation and dissociative disorders

-- have convulsions of the arms, legs, head or body (on one side or affecting the whole body)
+- Have convulsions of the arms, legs, head or body (on one side or affecting the whole body)

-- lose control of your bladder
+- Lose control of your bladder or bowels

-- bite your tongue
+- Bite your tongue

-- go blank or stare in an unseeing way
+- Go blank or stare in an unseeing way

-- have other symptoms that look like epilepsy
+- Have other symptoms that look like epilepsy

 My own non-epileptic seizures are similar to a tonic epileptic seizure - going stiff and rigid, gasping.
 This is combined with visual disturbances.

-This information was published in March 2019.
-We will revise it in 2022.
+This information was published in January 2023.
+We will revise it in 2026.